typesense/gatsby-plugin-typesense/README.md

 }
 ```

+InstantSearch.js supports a variety of additional [search widgets](https://www.algolia.com/doc/guides/building-search-ui/widgets/showcase/react/).
+Read more about how to use them in their documentation [here](https://www.algolia.com/doc/guides/building-search-ui/getting-started/react/).

-Read more on how to use the adapter and build search interfaces [here](https://github.com/typesense/typesense-instantsearch-adapter#quick-start).
+Read more on how to use the Typesense adapter [here](https://github.com/typesense/typesense-instantsearch-adapter#quick-start).

 ## 🏗️ Local Development Workflow